 Yagi antennas, more formally known as Yagi-Uda antennas, are named after their two Japanese inventors.
-Yagi antennas are commonly used in TV reception, ham radio and as a bridge antenna to connect a site to a wifi access point.
+These devices are commonly used in TV reception, ham radio, and as a bridge antenna to connect a site to a Wi-Fi access point.

-What are the advantages and disadvantages of Yagi antennas?
-What are the pros and cons of yagi antennas?
-When should you use a Yagi antenna?
+What are the pros and cons of these antennas?
+When should you use this antenna?

 Advantages of Yagi Antennas

 Yagis are directional antennas.
-Most yagi-uda antennas have a 50° to 70° beam width.
+Most of these antennas have a 50° to 70° beam width.
 Because they focus all their input in one direction, they put out high gain relative to omnidirectional antennas.
 This makes them ideal for receiving lower strength signals.

-Their high gain gives yagi antennas relatively good range.
-Yagi's have the most gain for their physical size compared to antennas like log periodics.
+Their high gain gives these antennas relatively good range.
+They have the most gain for their physical size compared to antennas like log periodics.

-The yagi antenna’s design filters out almost all signal noise coming from the opposite direction.
-This makes yagis a good choice when you have a high demand application like telecommunications.
+The antenna’s design filters out almost all signal noise coming from the opposite direction.
+This makes Yagis a good choice when you have a high demand application like telecommunications.

 Disadvantages of Yagi Antennas